solargrammars/solargrammars.github.io/_drafts/color-gates.md

-In terms of how to operationalize a gating mechanism, we can follow the standard approach from the Balazs et al paper, as seen in the following diagram:
+In terms of how to operationalize a gating mechanism, we can follow the standard approach from the Balazs et. al. paper, as seen in the following diagram:
 ![](/assets/img/blog/color-gates-img/gating-model.png)

 Here, we have the description `vanilla cream`.
 The ultimate